- On this page:

 Ted and Donna Lyon

-In December 2022, the Lyons made a historic $1 million donation to A&M-Commerce, the largest immediate-impact gift in the university’s history.
+In December 2022, the Lyons made a historic $1 million donation to East Texas A&M, the largest immediate-impact gift in the university’s history.
 This donation supports gamebird research, a new research center and an endowed professorship, committed to sustainable gamebird populations and conservation.

 Their unrelenting stewardship of wildlife and natural spaces inspired them to create a legacy of conservation that matches the center’s mission to foster sustainable gamebird populations through innovative research, education and collaboration.